stacks-network/docs/src/pages/org/wallet-use.md

 Write down your seed phrase and store it in a secure location such as a safe deposit box.
 When you write the seed phrase down, include its position, for example,`1-frog, 2-horse, 3-building` and so on until you reach a final position `24-ocean`.

-{% include warning.html content="Do not lose your seed phrase.
-If you lose your seed phrase, you lose any STX tokens in that associated wallet. <strong>No person or organization, including Blockstack, can recover a lost seed phrase</strong>." %}
+!> Do not lose your seed phrase.
+If you lose your seed phrase, you lose any STX tokens in that associated wallet. **No person or organization, including Blockstack, can recover a lost seed phrase**.

 ### About the reset function